International Divorce Case Study – Singapore Court Order Ratified in English Court

 How We Helped

-International Divorce Solicitor Tracey Moloney made an application to the Court here in England.
-This application asked the English Court to ratify the Court Order made in Singapore in English Law (England & Wales).
+Head of Family Law Tracey Moloney, who specialises in International Divorce, made an application to the Court here in England.
+This application asked the English Court to ratify the Court Order made in Singapore in English Law (the law in England and Wales).

 Once Tracey had made the application to the English Court, she drafted an English Court Order that exactly mirrored the Court Order made in Singapore.